 Kelly Johnston has a background in politics; he’s a former Secretary of the U.S. Senate – not an unusual pedigree for a Public Affairs VP.
 But surely a top government relations officer should know better than to publicly dabble in conspiracies that simmer in the dark corners of the interwebs.
 And Johnston’s tasteless tweet couldn’t have come at a more sensitive time for Campbell.

 First, Mr. Soros is a frequent target of anti-Semites and among several prominent persons targeted in a series of pipe bombs delivered by mail this week.
 Mr. Johnston’s tweet was posted Monday, and he likely didn’t know about the mail bomb, but the timing is terrible.

 What’s more, it comes as the company is under pressure from shareholders.
 Campbell has been plagued with poor earnings and faces a challenge by activist investor Bill Loeb.
 A consumer boycott of Campbell’s many brands due to a tweet by a “soup Nazi”(as one critic dubbed Johnston), is a recipe for more than heartburn.
-And it burns even worse given that Campbell’s soup is an iconic brand long associated with home and hearth.
+And it scalds worse given that Campbell’s soup is an iconic brand long associated with home and hearth.